hugogrochau/smart-room/README.md

 A platform for monitoring and controlling a set of ESP8266 chips deployed in a room

 # Description
-The purpose of this project is to monitor and control a room's temperature and number of occupants.
+The purpose of this project is to monitor and control a room's temperature and number of occupants

 ## Chips:
-* One chip will be deployed next to the door, to sense and report when someone enters or leaves the room.
+* One chip will be deployed next to the door, to sense and report when someone enters or leaves the room
 * Another will be deployed with an IR LED to control the AC unit
 * Another will be deployed in the middle of the room
 * All sensors will report their temperatures